Propaganda kimono

-Kimono that carried designs depicting scenes from contemporary life became popular in Japan between 1900 and 1945, during Japan's involvement in WWII.
+Kimono that carried designs depicting scenes from contemporary life became popular in the Empire of Japan between 1900 and 1945, during Japan's involvement in WWII.
 Now referred to as lit. "interesting" or "novelty" designs (面白柄, omoshirogara), the decoration of many kimono produced during this time often depicted the military and political actions of Japan during its involvement in the war on the side of the Axis powers.
 In English, these kimono are commonly referred to as 'propaganda kimono'.
 Traditional items of clothing that were not kimono, such as nagajuban (underkimono), haori (jackets worn over kimono) and haura (the decorative inner linings of men's haori) also featured wartime omoshirogara, as did miyamari, the kimono worn by infants when taken to a Shinto shrine to be blessed.
 Omoshirogara garments were typically worn inside the home or at private parties, during which the host would show them off to small groups of family or friends, and were worn by men, women and children.